Darkkey/erlamsa/README.md

 ## Monitors

 Erlamsa is using monitors, special modules that are intended to detect various events, like application crashes, freezes, SSRFs, backconnects, e.t.c.
 Monitor is waiting for some event, and, upon receiving it, reports to the logs and execute specified after actions.
 Each monitor is a separate process, that could be initiated via passing `-O name:params` in the command line.
 By default, `cm` (connect monitor) is run.
-To disable monitors that are run by default, one could pass `-O -monitor_name:` in the command line.
-E.g., to disable connection monitor, pass `-O -cm:` as an command line option to erlamsa.
+To disable monitors that are run by default, one could pass `-O !monitor_name:off` in the command line.
+E.g., to disable connection monitor, pass `-O !cm:off` as an command line option to erlamsa.

 ### Monitor parameters